-Pesticides themselves can never be recycled.
-Though pesticide containers can be recycled, these containers also need to undergo special treatment and cannot simply be tossed into your curbside bin.
+Pesticide liquids and granules cannot be recycled.
+But pesticide containers can be recycled, and these containers also need to undergo special treatment and cannot simply be tossed into your curbside bin.

 Frequent Pesticide & Container Recycling Questions

 Can liquid or granulated pesticide be disposed of by pouring it down a drain or dumping it outside?